 - President – final approval

-- Human Resources prepares and sends a red search packet to the Dean/Associate Provost’s unit office after receiving final approval for the requisition in NEOGOV from the President.
+- Human Resources prepares and emails a red search packet to the Dean/Associate Provost’s unit office after receiving final approval for the requisition in NEOGOV from the President.

 - Dean/Associate Provost forwards search packet to department or search chair.